 - Health Professional Special Pay

-- Health Care Professionals Loan Repayment, which may be applied toward qualified veterinary school loans
+- Health Care Professions Loan Repayment, which may be applied toward qualified veterinary school loans

 - May receive pay for continuing education, including master’s degrees and doctorate programs